Irregular Periods and menopause

-Irregular periods are often one of the first signs that a woman is approaching menopause.
-Although the exact symptoms of irregular periods are dependent on a womanīs own menstrual cycle, virtually all women will experience irregular periods for three to ten years before menopause.
-Only 10% of women reach menopause without having experienced irregular periods.
+Irregular periods are often one of the first indications that a woman is approaching menopause.
+Although the exact symptoms of irregular periods depend on each woman's unique menstrual cycle, nearly all menopausal women will experience irregular periods for around 3 - 10 years prior to menopause.
+In fact, only 10% of women reach menopause without having experienced irregular periods.

-Typically, menopause begins at the age of 55 but irregular periods can start in the late forties and, for some women, in their mid to late 30s.
-Symptoms of irregular periods vary from woman to woman but most females will experience erratic periods in the lead up to menopause.
+On average, menopause begins at the age of 51, but irregular periods can be experienced by women who are in their mid-40s or even their late 30s.
+Symptoms of irregular periods vary from woman to woman, but almost all experience changes to their cycle.

-Any changes in a womanīs typical menstrual cycle that continue for several months and involve abnormal bleeding and/or unusual cycle lengths can be defined as irregular periods.
+Any changes to a woman's menstrual cycle that persist for several months and involve abnormal bleeding or unusual cycle lengths are defined as irregular periods.

-There are specific symptoms that can help to determine if you are experiencing irregular periods.
-These include:
+Specific symptoms that can help to determine whether or not you are experiencing irregular periods include:

 • Painful cramping